-“The excitement among Texans at the grassroots level is like something I've never seen before.
+"It's a tremendous number," says Battleground Texas executive director Jenn Brown.
+"The excitement among Texans at the grassroots level is like something I've never seen before.
 There's a real surge of enthusiasm on our side.
 Wendy has really shown that Texas can do better than it has, that the extreme policies that we've seen from the Republicans have hurt Texans in a lot of ways."

 In a possible sign of its threat to the GOP establishment, the Koch-brothers-linked FreedomWorks PAC vowed to spend $8 million to fight Battleground Texas's efforts, according to an internal strategy memo obtained by Politico.

 "In 2012, Team Obama turned out core supporters by registering new voters, offering transportation to the polls, and emphasizing early votes.
 Battleground Texas is sure to employ similar tactics to take advantage of these untapped constituencies," the memo reads.
 "But FreedomWorks is ready to fight.
 We have a track record of engaging the grassroots through previous battles and victories, and have focused for years on rebuilding the Republican brand by holding legislators accountable for their votes."

 Then, signaling her own intentions, to be made public just a few weeks later, Davis took a shot at current state leadership.

 "For years, too many Texas politicians have tried to boost their careers by bullying women who need help with health care," she said, to deafening cheers and applause.
 "It shouldn't be unusual for a public official to stand and fight for the men and women who elected them.
 It should be a job requirement."

+But her hallmark cause -- reproductive rights -- didn't find its way into her campaign speech.
 The Davis camp wants to remind voters that she isn't simply a one-issue candidate.
 Since 2008, Davis's record in the Texas senate includes negotiating increases to cost-of-living wages for retired teachers and restoring some $5 billion in cuts to underfunded public schools, a fight that instigated her very first filibuster.
-As governor, Davis promises to continue the fight to fund public schools, create jobs, protect veterans, and—criticizing special interest tax breaks and the notorious pay-to-play strategy run by Governor Perry and Co. -- to increase government accountability.
+As governor, Davis promises to continue the fight to fund public schools, create jobs, protect veterans, and -- criticizing special interest tax breaks and the notorious pay-to-play strategy run by Governor Perry and Co. -- to increase government accountability.

 "Texans deserve better than failed leaders who dole out favors to friends and cronies behind closed doors.
 Texas has waited too long for a governor who knows that quid pro quo shouldn't be the status quo," she said during her speech.

 Davis announced her run at the Wylie G. Thomas Coliseum near Fort Worth, the same spot where she received her high school diploma.
 She retold her struggle as a low-income, teenage single mother living in a trailer.
 College was a pipe dream.
 If it weren't for a co-worker who handed her a booklet about a paralegal program at the local community college, Davis isn't sure where she would be today.
 From there, she enrolled in Texas Christian University and eventually graduated from Harvard with honors.
 But due to failed statewide policies that have led to increased tuition and limited choices for working families, the barriers to rise above circumstances like hers are much steeper now, she told the crowd.

 "With the right kind of leadership, the great state of Texas will keep its sacred promise that where you start has nothing to do with how far you can go," said Davis.

 Invoking the populist spirit that helped propel her to the forefront of Texas politics, she continued, "We're here because we want every child to have a world-class education to take them anywhere they want to go, so that success and opportunity is within reach of every single Texan, and no one in this great state is ever forced to dream smaller instead of bigger."

-It is this success story and the promise to deliver policies that make it possible for anyone to succeed that help voters identify with her in ways the GOP—criticized for being out of touch and entitled -- cannot.
+It is this success story and the promise to deliver policies that make it possible for anyone to succeed that help voters identify with her in ways the GOP -- criticized for being out of touch and entitled -- cannot.

 Only 27 percent voted Republican in the 2012 presidential election, according to a pre-election poll conducted by Latino Decisions.
 It also found 53 percent identified themselves as Democrats while only 15 percent were self-labeled Republicans.